Q. What are the benefits of being enrolled?

 A. If a student in the Special Services program can meet the requirements for a regular diploma, that child will get the regular diploma.
 Our Special Services consultants are experienced in helping parents determine which diploma option is attainable and best for their child.

-Q. Can my special needs child enroll in the Teacher Assisted/Directed Programs?
+Q. Can my special needs child enroll in Learning Support classes or Teacher Services courses?

 Q. How do the Special Services Program Fees work?